ethereum/populus/docs/dev_cycle.part-08.rst

 .. note::

     If you will use block number 4402735, you should get **exactly** the same output as shown above.
-    This is the ``mainent``, which is synced accross all the nodes, and every node will return the same info.
+    This is the ``mainent``, which is synced across all the nodes, and every node will return the same info.
     The local chains ``horton`` or ``morty`` run a private instance, so every machine produces it's own blocks and hashes.
     Not so on the global, real blockchain, where all the nodes are synced (which is the crux of the whole blockchain idea).